-An introduction to and a definition of the Cavitation Number
+An introduction and definition of the Cavitation Number.

 The Cavitation Number or Cavitation Parameter is a "special edition" of the dimensionless Euler Number.

 - The Euler Number - an introduction to and a definition of the Euler Number